Project Inverse 1-Day Trading Volume Reaches $159,162.00 (XIV)

-Project Inverse (XIV) traded down 0% against the US dollar during the 1 day period ending at 10:00 AM Eastern on September 7th.
-One Project Inverse coin can now be purchased for approximately $0.0096 or 0.00000031 BTC on major cryptocurrency exchanges.
-In the last seven days, Project Inverse has traded 12.4% higher against the US dollar.
-Project Inverse has a total market cap of $332,618.07 and approximately $159,162.00 worth of Project Inverse was traded on exchanges in the last 24 hours.
+Project Inverse (XIV) traded 0% lower against the U.S. dollar during the 24-hour period ending at 16:00 PM E.T. on September 12th.
+During the last seven days, Project Inverse has traded 12.4% higher against the U.S. dollar.
+Project Inverse has a market capitalization of $332,618.07 and $159,162.00 worth of Project Inverse was traded on exchanges in the last 24 hours.
+One Project Inverse coin can currently be bought for about $0.0096 or 0.00000031 BTC on popular exchanges.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.